Inspiration from “The Running Doc”

 Dr. George A. Sheehan, Jr. was something of an enigma (Dad too, for that matter).
 But George’s taste for the peculiar would make him very famous.
 Once an oddity, today nearly 65 million Americans say they run/jog, according to Statista.

 The original pioneer of the sport, my Uncle George truly revolutionized running as a means of fitness for mind and body.
 He was the doctor who helped generate a nation of runners.
 Among all Americans now, running is the second most popular activity (after walking).
+And George claimed to have run in all 50 states but his fave and one he always returned to was Lake Takanassee in Long Branch

 George was a successful medical doctor (Sheehan & Kelly were much respected for their diagnostic skills), prolific author (one New York Times bestseller earned the title of “the philosophical bible for runners”), acclaimed lecturer (“the running community’s equivalent of a Springsteen concert”), father of 12 children (his wife Mary Jane defined class, dad once told me.), and longtime Rumson, NJ resident (home was an old mansion on august Rumson Road).
-One of 14 Brooklyn-born children, Uncle George was my mom’s older brother.
+One of 14 Brooklyn-born children, Uncle George was my mom’s oldest brother.

 The nationally-renowned “Running Doc” inspired millions of runners nationwide.
 Including: President Bill Clinton; celebrated distance runners, Frank Shorter, Bill Rogers, Joan Benoit, and Alberto Salazar; and famous doctors, Dr. Ken Cooper (who introduced the concept of aerobics) and Dr. Walter Bortz (the nation’s top scientific expert on aging and longevity).